NeuraLegion/sectester-js-demo/README.md

 afterEach(() => runner.clear());
 ```

-To set up a runner, create a `SecRunner` instance passing a configuration as follows:
+To set up a runner, create a `SecRunner` instance on the top of the file, passing a configuration as follows:

 ```ts
 import { SecRunner } from '@sectester/runner';